 AEMO considers that it is necessary to clarify some of the language in determining the equitable sharing of load shedding, especially when mandatory load restrictions are also in place and load shedding from separate transmission and generation events.
-The proposed drafting of AEMO's Power System Emergency Plan based on NECA's guidelines is presented in tracked changes in Appendix C of this Issues Paper.
+The new guidelines for the management of electricity supply shortfall events are an input to AEMO's Power System Emergency Management Plan.
+A copy of the new guidelines for the management of electricity supply shortfall events can be found in Appendix C of this Final Report.